Identification of a Kalman filter: consistency of local solutions: Consistency of local solutions

-\end{thm} \begin{proof} Consider a realization for which the convergence from Lemma \ref{lem-uniform-convergence} holds.
+\end{thm} \begin{proof} Consider a realization for which the convergence from Lemma~\ref{lem-uniform-convergence} holds.
 Thus, for this realization, $\nabla \bar{V}(\hat{\K}_N)$ converges to zero.
-Furthermore, the sequence $\{\hat{\K}_N\}_{N \in \N}$ lies in $\clo{\Set}$, which is compact (see the remark after Assumption \ref{assum-K}).
+Furthermore, the sequence $\{\hat{\K}_N\}_{N \in \N}$ lies in $\clo{\Set}$, which is compact (see the remark after Assumption~\ref{assum-K}).
 Let $\bar{\K}$ be any limit point of this sequence.
 By continuity of $\nabla \bar{V}(\cdot)$, we have $\nabla \bar{V}(\bar{\K}) = 0$.
-Using Theorem \ref{thm-unimodality}, this implies that $\bar{\K} = \K^\star$.
+Using Theorem~\ref{thm-unimodality}, this implies that $\bar{\K} = \K^\star$.
 Since this holds for any limit point of the sequence $\{\hat{\K}_N\}_{N \in \N}$, this sequence converges to $\K^\star$ (for this realization).
-This is true for any realization in a probability-one set, and the desired almost sure convergence follows. \end{proof} \begin{cor}[Consistency of local minimizers] If $\hat{\K}_N$ are local minimizers of $V_N(\cdot)$ in the interior of $\Set$, then they are strongly consistent estimates of $\K^\star$. \end{cor} \begin{proof} This is a direct consequence of Theorem \ref{thm-consistency} because local minimizers in the interior of the feasible set are stationary points. \end{proof}
+This is true for any realization in a probability-one set, and the desired almost sure convergence follows. \end{proof} \begin{cor}[Consistency of local minimizers] If $\hat{\K}_N$ are local minimizers of $V_N(\cdot)$ in the interior of $\Set$, then they are strongly consistent estimates of $\K^\star$. \end{cor} \begin{proof} This is a direct consequence of Theorem~\ref{thm-consistency} because local minimizers in the interior of the feasible set are stationary points. \end{proof}

-The results of this section rely on Assumptions \ref{assum-system} and \ref{assum-K}.
-Even if a feasible set $\Set$ satisfying Assumption \ref{assum-K} is not explicitly used, Theorem \ref{thm-consistency} still holds provided that the sequence $\{\hat{\K}_N\}_{N \in \N}$ satisfies the uniform stability condition \eqref{eq-uniform-stability}.
-We can even go further, and claim that if the objective value $V_N(\hat{\K}_N)$ remains bounded, then the condition \eqref{eq-uniform-stability} will almost surely be satisfied for $N$ large enough.
-This claim is unfortunately not proven here; we leave it for future work.
+The results of this section rely on Assumptions~\ref{assum-system} and~\ref{assum-K}.
+Even if a feasible set $\Set$ satisfying Assumption~\ref{assum-K} is not explicitly used, Theorem~\ref{thm-consistency} still holds provided that the sequence $\{\hat{\K}_N\}_{N \in \N}$ satisfies the uniform stability condition~\eqref{eq-uniform-stability}, for some $\gamma > 0$ and $\lambda \in (0,1)$.
+This is the case whenever $\hat{\K}_N$ are bounded, and $\rho(A - \hat{\K}_N C)$ is bounded away from $1$.
+As a conjecture, we also claim (without a proof) that this condition holds whenever the objective value $V_N(\hat{\K}_N)$ remains bounded.